 He considers the foundation of his reading to be Rothbard’s For a New Liberty; making a habit of buying copies to hand out to friends and acquaintances when the topic of politics comes up.
 After which, he was led into the writings of many classical liberals such as Ludwig von Mises and Friedrich Hayek.
 From then on, he became infatuated with the Austrian school of economics.
-He regularly contributes to the Ludwig von Mises Institute, the Foundation for Economic Education, and tries to make it to their seminars whenever possible.
+His interest in the intricacies of politics blossomed after helping his father campaign for a local city office in his elementary and high school years.
+He regularly contributes to the Mises Institute, the Foundation for Economic Education, and tries to make their seminars whenever possible.

-Although balancing college and a full-time job, he spends his spare time doing recreational shooting and writing political and ideological pieces for Being Libertarian.
-He is in his last semester of college, and has not committed to pursuing graduate work, but considers himself to be self-taught regarding economics through his extensive reading.
-When asked about his beliefs, he likes to say he is a mix of a minarchist, a classical liberal, and an agorist.
-Currently he is writing his first book, Everyone Plays a Part; a mixture of economic, philosophic, and pragmatic ideas laid out as a path toward sustainable human accomplishment.
+He spends his spare time doing recreational shooting and writing political and ideological pieces for Being Libertarian.
+Although recently graduating college, he has not committed to pursuing graduate work, but considers himself to be self-taught regarding economics through his extensive reading.
+When asked about his beliefs, he considers himself to be an adamant voluntarist.
+His writing has been featured in Newsweek, the Mises Institute, the PanAm Post, and the Foundation for Economic Education.